U.S. regulator sues Musk for fraud, seek to remove him from Tesla

 The Wall Street Journal reported on Thursday that the SEC filed the lawsuit after a proposed settlement with Musk fell apart.
 The SEC did not immediately respond to a request for comment late on Thursday.

 In its lawsuit, the SEC said Musk calculated the $420 price per share based on a 20 percent premium over that day’s closing share price and because of the number’s slang reference to marijuana.
-The lawsuit, which cites emails and text messages between Musk and Tesla executives, quoted Musk as saying he thought his girlfriend “would find it funny.”
+The lawsuit, which cites emails and text messages between Musk and Tesla executives, quoted Musk as saying he thought his girlfriend “would find it funny, which admittedly is not a great reason to pick a price.”

+After sending the initial tweet, his chief financial officer asked Musk if he wanted a blog post or employee email drafted to explain his tweet, to which Musk responded, “Yeah, that would be great.”

 Musk had not discussed the $420 figure with any potential funding source before he broached the subject to Tesla’s board in an Aug.
 2 email, the SEC said.